-- Interfaces with other relevant Federal agencies with homeland security missions to assess the impact of these agencies on the private sector.
+- Interfacing with other relevant Federal agencies with homeland security missions to assess the impact of these agencies on the private sector.

-- Creates and manages private sector advisory councils composed of representatives of industries and associations designated by the Secretary to: (a) Advise the Secretary on private sector products, applications, and solutions as they relate to homeland security challenges; and (b) Advise the Secretary on homeland security policies, regulations, processes and actions that affect the participating industries and associations.
+- Creating and managing private sector advisory councils composed of representatives of industries and associations designated by the Secretary to: (a) Advise the Secretary on private sector products, applications, and solutions as they relate to homeland security challenges; and (b) Advise the Secretary on homeland security policies, regulations, processes and actions that affect the participating industries and associations.

-- Promotes existing public-private partnerships and development of new public-private partnerships to provide for collaboration and mutual support to address homeland security challenges
+- Promoting existing public-private partnerships and development of new public-private partnerships to provide for collaboration and mutual support to address homeland security challenges

-- Assists in the development and promotion of private sector best practices to secure critical infrastructure.
+- Assisting in the development and promotion of private sector best practices to secure critical infrastructure.

-- Coordinates industry efforts regarding Department functions to identify private sector resources that could be effective in supplementing government efforts to prevent or respond to a terrorist attack.
+- Coordinating industry efforts regarding Department functions to identify private sector resources that could be effective in supplementing government efforts to prevent or respond to a terrorist attack.

-- Consults with the various DHS elements and Department of Commerce on matters of concern to private sector including travel and tourism industries.
+- Consulting with the various DHS elements and Department of Commerce on matters of concern to private sector including travel and tourism industries.

-Each year the U.S. Department of Homeland Security Headquarters, in partnership with the Federal Emergency Management Agency and U.S. Northern Command presents the third annual Building Resilience through Public-Private Partnerships Conference.
+- The U.S. Department of Homeland Security Headquarters, in partnership with the Federal Emergency Management Agency and U.S. Northern Command participates in the annual Building Resilience through Public-Private Partnerships Conference.

 Loaned Executive Program